 (i) Start up -

 (ii) Taxi out 5

 (iii) Take-off in formation

 or form up after stream

 takeoff 10

 (iv) Vic Formation 5

 (v) Formation change 5

 (vi) Echelon port 5

 (vii) Formation change 5

 (viii) Echelon starboard 5

 (ix) Formation change 5

 (x) Line astern 5

 (xi) Free Formation 10

 (See Note)

 (xii) Landing in formation or

 spacing on landing 10

 (xiii) Taxi in 5

 (xiv) Shut down

 (xv) Grouping of the complete

-• Demonstration 15
+Demonstration 15

-NOTE: (xi) The Free Formation will consist of only ONE formation pattern of the team's choosing.
+- NOTE: (xi) The Free Formation will consist of only ONE formation pattern of the team's choosing.
 Free manoeuvres involving a break in formation are difficult to judge.
-Synchronised flying and manoeuvres that involve crossing or opposing flight paths will not be deemed to be in formation by the judges.

-- 3.7 Teams may arrange the sequence of presentation to suit their own requirements but must; - (i) Present the following details to the Championship Secretary before the commencement of the championships: - Evidence that team members hold approval to fly in formation, i.e. Photostats of Log Book entry to this effect; - b.
-A Sequence Sheet (6 Copies) including details of the Free Manoeuvre, for each direction; - (ii) Advise the direction to be flown, in writing, to the Championship secretary no later than the commencement of the Formation Pilot's Briefing immediately prior to the event.
+Synchronised flying and manoeuvres that involve crossing or opposing flight paths will not be deemed to be in formation by the judges. - 3.7 Teams may arrange the sequence of presentation to suit their own requirements but must present a Sequence Sheet (6 Copies) including details of the Free Manoeuvre, to the Championship secretary no later than the commencement of the Formation Pilot's Briefing immediately prior to the event.